udaan-iitt/editions/2023_Winter/chapter-zero-with-help-comes-hope.md

   mental health.
 Ultimately, it's not about how fast you get there; it's about the climb.
 thumbnail: images/gcu_ch0.jpg
-authors: Krithi Shailya, Mathew K J
+authors: Krithi Shailya, Mathew KJ
 starred: true
 abio: ""
 alt: gcu